wgmo/graphtik/docs/source/arch.rst

         It is built by :meth:`.Network._build_execution_steps()` based on the subgraph `dag`.

-        The only *instruction* step is for performing `eviction`.
+        The only *instruction* step is for performing `evictions`.

-    evict
-    eviction
+    evictions
         The :class:`_EvictInstruction` `steps` erase items from
         `solution` as soon as they are not needed further down the dag, to reduce memory footprint while computing.